net-lisias-kspu/Historian/Documentation/Text.md

 * `FontSize` Size of the font.
 Note that rich text format specifiers can override this. _Default: 10_
 * `FontStyle` Style of the font.
 Supports any one of these values: `Normal`, `Bold`, `Italic`, and `BoldAndItalic`.
 Note that rich text format specifiers can override this. _Default: Normal_
 * `Color` Color of the font.
 Note that rich text format specifiers can override this. _Default: 1.0,1.0,1.0,1.0_
-* `Trait` a block level property defining how to display crew information for a specific type of crew member (e.g. Pilot)
+* `TRAIT` a block level property defining how to display crew information for a specific type of crew member (e.g. Pilot)
     Example:
-	Trait
+	TRAIT
 	{
 		Name = Pilot // the name of the trait from the game's config files Label = (P) // optional label to display after crew member's name Color = red
 	}
+	See [Traits.md](Traits.md) for more details
-* `TraitDefinitions` the name of a file inside the layouts folder that contains a list of `Trait` blocks (allows easily defining same settings for multiple TEXT type elements) _Example: TraitDefinitions = colored.traitsconfig_
+* `TRAITDEFINITIONS` the name of a file inside the layouts folder that contains a list of `TRAIT` blocks (allows easily defining same settings for multiple TEXT type elements) _Example: TRAITDEFINITIONS = colored.traitsconfig_.
+See [Traits.md](Traits.md) for more details
 * `BaseYear` Offset added to year values and formatted dates. _Default: 1 (Kerbin CalendarMode) or 1951 (Earth CalendarMode)_

 ### Deprecated properties